 Lobbying efforts, particularly by injured victims and their counsel (as well as manufacturers of medical devices), are continuing for the Medical Device Safety Act of 2009.
-It’s no surprise that each side takes the position it takes—the victims hoping to pass the legislation to prevent more blanket immunity for manufacturers of devices that hurt or kill patients; and manufacturers hoping to reap the benefits of zero liability for some of their devices which cause injury.
+It’s no surprise that each side takes the position it takes—the victims hoping to pass the legislation to prevent more blanket immunity for manufacturers of devices that hurt or kill patients, and manufacturers hoping to reap the benefits of zero liability for some of their devices which cause injury.
 However, it is interesting to note that one group, which has typically opposed the desires of victims, has also weighed in.

 The argument of victims and doctors is essentially this—for many years, medical device manufacturers have been liable for injuries caused by their products.
 No surprise there.
 However, last year the U.S. Supreme Court ruled in Riegel v.
-Medtronic that manufactuers can’t be sued under state law for devices that received marketing approval from the FDA.
-Before Riegel, manufacturers had clear incentive to warn about the possible dangers of their products.
-The result, of course, has been untold dismissal of lawsuits, leaving many victims without any recompense.
+Medtronic that manufacturers can’t be sued under state law for devices that received marketing approval from the FDA.
+Before Riegel, manufacturers had a clear incentive to warn about the possible dangers of their products.
+The result, of course, has been an untold dismissal of lawsuits, leaving many victims without any recompense.

 In their editorial, the physicians clarify that patient safety is enhanced by accountability.
 Considering the recent case of Wyeth v.
 Levine, which holds pharmaceutical manufacturers responsible for their products, it is clearly unfair for medical device manufacturers to get off scot-free.
 In this post-Enron world, the public understands that safety is good, and corporate greed is not.